geoschem/GCClassic/docs/source/gcclassic-user-guide/geoschem-config.rst

      # ... preceding sub-sections omitted ...

      analytical_inversion:
-       activate: true
+       activate: false
        emission_perturbation: 1.0
        state_vector_element_number: 0
        use_emission_scale_factor: false
        use_OH_scale_factors: false
+       perturb_OH_boundary_conditions: false
+       CH4_boundary_condition_ppb_increase_NSEW: [0.0, 0.0, 0.0, 0.0]

 .. option:: activate

    Activates (:literal:`true`) or deactivates (:literal:`false`) the
    analytical inversion.

-   Default value: :literal:`true`
+   Default value: :literal:`false`

-.. option:: activate
+.. option:: emission perturbation

-   Specifies a factor by which emissions at a grid box will be perturbed.
+   Specifies a unitless factor by which emissions for this state vector element will be perturbed.

-   Default value: :literal:`1.0`
+   Default value: :literal:`1.0` (no perturbation)

 .. option:: state_vector_element_number

-   Specifies the element of the state vector used for the inversion.
+   Specifies the element of the state vector corresponding to this simulation.

    Default value: :literal:`0`

 .. option:: use_emission_scale_factor

-   Activates (:literal:`true`) or deactivates (:literal:`false`) scaling
+   Activates (:literal:`true`) or deactivates (:literal:`false`)
-   methane emissions by a fixed factor.
+   scaling methane emissions by a fixed factor.
+This scale factor is specified in the :ref:`HEMCO_Config.rc <cfg-hco-cfg>` file.

    Default value: :literal:`false`

-.. option:: use_emission_scale_factor
+.. option:: use_oh_scale_factors

-   Activates (:literal:`true`) or deactivates (:literal:`false`) scaling
+   Activates (:literal:`true`) or deactivates (:literal:`false`)
-   OH by a fixed factor.
+   perturbation of OH in analytical inversions of methane.
+The OH scale factors are specified in the :literal:`OH_SF` entry of :ref:`HEMCO_Config.rc <cfg-hco-cfg>` file.

    Default value: :literal:`false`

+.. option:: perturb_CH4_boundary_conditions

+   Activates (:literal:`true`) or deactivatees (:literal:`false`)
+   perturbation of CH4 nested-grid boundary conditions in analytical inversions.

+   Default value: :literal:`false`

+.. option:: CH4_boundary_condition_ppb_increase_NSEW

+   Specifies the perturbation amount (in ppbv) to apply to the north, south, east and west CH4 nested-grid boundary conditions.
+Used in conjunction with the :option:`perturb_CH4_boundary_conditions` option.

+   Default value: :literal:`[0.0, 0.0, 0.0, 0.0]` (no perturbation)

 .. _cfg-gc-yml-co2: